Seahawks keep postseason hopes alive, top Rams 19-16 in OT

 Baker Mayfield was 13 of 26 for 147 yards and was intercepted on the only possession of overtime for the Super Bowl champion Rams (5-12), whose nightmarish, injury-riddled title defense mercifully came to an end.

+“That dude was wide open.
+In my mind I was thinking the worst,” Diggs said.
+“I felt like I was 25 again running and jumping in the air.
+It was one of those plays they drew it up perfect, got us in the coverage they wanted and I was going to go out and make a play.”

-Smith immediately hit Lockett on a 17-yard completion and Walker had a 20-yard run to put Seattle in field goal range.
+Smith immediately hit Lockett for a 17-yard completion and Walker had a 20-yard run to move Seattle into field goal range.
 Given a second chance at a game-winner, Myers came through with his 34th field goal in 37 tries this season.

 It was an underwhelming performance in a must-win game by the Seahawks, especially in the first half.
-Smith was intercepted by Ramsey on the first play of the game and Seattle scored its only TD on Lockett’s catch early in the third quarter.
+Smith was intercepted by Ramsey on the first play of the game and Seattle didn’t reach the end zone until his TD toss to Lockett after halftime.

 Cam Akers rushed for 104 yards for the Rams to conclude the season with three straight 100-plus-yard games.